jaynetics/js_regex/README.md

 This is a Ruby gem that translates Ruby's regular expressions to various JavaScript flavors.

-It can handle [far more](#SF) of Ruby's regex capabilities than a [search-and-replace approach](https://github.com/rails/rails/blob/b67043393b5ed6079989513299fe303ec3bc133b/actionpack/lib/action_dispatch/routing/inspector.rb#L42), and if any incompatibilities remain, it returns [helpful warnings](#HW) to indicate them.
+It can handle [almost all of Ruby's regex features](#SF), unlike a [search-and-replace approach](https://github.com/rails/rails/blob/b67043393b5ed6079989513299fe303ec3bc133b/actionpack/lib/action_dispatch/routing/inspector.rb#L42).
+If any incompatibilities remain, it returns [helpful warnings](#HW) to indicate them.

-This means you'll have better chances of translating your regexes, and if there is still a problem, at least you'll know.

 ## Installation